-If you’re looking to bump up those social media followers, you can’t be afraid to be shameless.
+If the goal of your marketing strategies is to increase the number of social media followers, you can’t be afraid to be shameless.
 Don’t feel shy to add your brand’s logo.
 The more people see it, the easier it is for them to recognize you.
 And if you interest them, just wait for the new customers to come!

 If you want to build your social media following, you need to be an active participant in the community.
 This means posting regularly and also joining in on fun weekly social media traditions that already have a loyal audience.
 Show the kids how hip you can be!

 Vines, quick 6-second video clips, are mainly under-used.
-With a little work and some fun content, you could become a big fish in a small pond on Vine.
+With a little work and some fun content, you could become a big fish in a small pond on Vine and it will also help improve your marketing strategies.

 Pin your own images (and others)